Remember the very first time you hit the gym to try to bulk up and get in better shape?

 No doubt, within the first five minutes, you made a beeline for the bench press—a station that calls out to newbies with the promise of a big barrel chest and powerful arms.

-Then, after looking around the room at more experienced lifters, you decided to take a stab and the infamous squat.
-Sure, it was a little tough, and you weren't able to pile on the weight (not yet anyway) but at least it was a move that seemed straightforward enough.
+Then, after looking around the room at more experienced lifters, you decided to take a stab at the squat.
+Sure, it was a little tough, and you weren't able to pile on the weight—not yet, anyway—but at least it was a move that seemed straightforward enough.
 Finally, you moved on to the deadlift, and exercise that's tough on the back...but one that left you with a satisfying feeling of soreness the next day.

 Although that's where most of us tend to start, as we become more exeprienced and better aquainted with the weight room, there's a tendancy to shift away from the basics in favor of more complicated, muscle group-specific moves.
 But there are a few good reasons to take a step back and revisit these classic exercises: If you base your workout routine around these core moves, eat clean and throw some sprints in the mix, you're be rewarded with higher testosterone levels, a fired-up metabolism and muscles that flare.